-Four participants were excluded from analyses of the cognitive test scores due to obtaining low scores on performance validity testing.
+Four participants were excluded from analyses of the cognitive test scores because of obtaining low scores on performance validity testing.
 There were no notable associations between neuropsychological testing and brain atlas-derived FTP uptake in the three interrogated brain regions (Table 3A).
-FTP uptake was not associated with objective neurocognitive testing (semantic verbal fluency and list learning memory) or depression symptoms in the three atlas-derived interrogated brain regions or the four FreeSurferderived brain regions (Table 3).
+The FTP uptake was not associated with objective neurocognitive testing (semantic verbal fluency and list learning memory) or depression symptoms in the three atlas-derived interrogated brain regions or the four FreeSurfer-derived brain regions (Table 3).

-Sensitivity Analyses
+Sensitivity analyses

-We conducted two sensitivity analyses that selected former ASF players participants to align with a previous study.
-6 We examined brain atlas and FreeSurferderived FTP uptake among the subset of relatively older former players (\geq 44 years).
-Separately, we selected players with significant self-reported cognitive problems (n=13; Neuro-QOL<40).
-We found similar null results with these subsamples as we did in the full analysis (Figures 4 and 5) in that the analyses of the cognitive test scores and the depression measure showed no significant associations with SUVR values in the regions evaluated with brain atlas or FreeSurfer as in the full group (data not shown).
+We conducted two sensitivity analyses that selected former ASF player participants to align with a previous study.
+We examined brain atlas and FreeSurfer-derived FTP uptake among the subset of relatively older former players (\geq 44 years).
+Separately, we selected players with significant self-reported cognitive problems (n=13; Neuro-QOL <40).
+We found similar null results with these subsamples as we did in the full analysis (Fig. 4, 5) in that the analyses of the cognitive test scores and the depression measure showed no significant associations with SUVR values in the regions evaluated with brain atlas or FreeSurfer as in the full group (data not shown).

-Additional Analyses
+Additional analyses

-Correlations between choroid plexus and hippocampal FTP uptake were statistically significant and stronger in Black former ASF players (R^2 =0.42, p = 0.016) compared to white former ASF players (R^2 =0.26, p = 0.064), suggesting the possible contribution of raceassociated off-target binding of FTP to neuromelanin.
+Correlations between choroid plexus and hippocampal FTP uptake were statistically significant and stronger in Black former ASF players (R^2 =0.42, p=0.016) compared with white former ASF players (R^2 =0.26, p=0.064), suggesting the possible contribution of raceassociated off-target binding of FTP to neuromelanin.